-Case studies on interventions at scale in the area of early childhood education
+Case studies on achieving impact at scale in the area of early childhood development

 What is the issue?

-In producing these case studies, RAND Europe aims to ensure that lessons on ‘what works’ in operating at scale are systematically captured, assessed and available for other governments, practitioners and foundations to use.
-In particular, the project seeks to understand the critical conditions for achieving sustainable impact at scale in early childhood education.
+In producing these case studies, RAND Europe aimed to ensure that lessons on achieving change at scale were systematically captured, assessed and available for other governments, practitioners and foundations to use.
+In particular, the project sought to understand the critical conditions for achieving sustainable impact at scale in early childhood development.

-Each case study involves a careful review of documentation and interviews with a range of stakeholders, to hear directly about their experiences and reflections.
+Each case study involved a careful review of documentation and interviews with a range of stakeholders, to hear directly about their experiences and reflections.

 Case study on efforts to support the extension of birth leave in the Netherlands